 When one catches a glimpse of the striking edifice of the Birla Auditorium, it is hard to believe that it isn't a palace.
 Scenically set in middle of a garden, with a lively fountain in the center, this auditorium mirrors the customary decor of the renowned havelis of Jaipur.
 However from within, it is exactly opposite with its hi-tech equipment and state-of-the-art audio-visual facilities.
 A seating capacity of over a thousand and other conveniences such as an ample parking area, centralized air-conditioning and cafeteria within the confines, all add up to making this place a favorite with event organizers.
 Right from Rajasthani performing arts to business trade fairs, if it is a huge event, chances are it'd be hosted at the Birla Auditorium.

-Jaipur's most prominent cultural center, Jawahar Kala Kendra (JKK), pays tribute to the local culture.
-Although construction began in 1986, the center was completed in 1991 and has been a huge success since.
-The premises also houses a wonderful library, a cozy cafe and a small accommodation facility.
+Jaipur's most prominent cultural centre, Jawahar Kala Kendra (JKK), pays tribute to the local culture.
+Although the construction began in 1986, the centre was completed in 1991 and has been a huge success ever since.
+The premises also houses a wonderful library, a cosy cafe and a small accommodation facility.
 The Center displays the works of famous artists and plays host to high profile dramas.
 If you thought all that was impressive, there's more to delight you!
 JKK also displays traditional Rajasthani artifacts to keep the soul of Jaipur alive.
 This place should definitely feature in your itinerary.
-Call ahead for more information.